vizzuhq/vizzu-lib/docs/content/tutorial/18-presets.md

 	sort: 'byValue'
 }));
 ```
+As you will see, the preset doesn't override the previously configured sorting
+and wouldn't affect the rest of the chart config parameters mentioned above either.

-Presets will affect only the chart configuration.
-If you need to set the styles
+Presets will affect chart configuration, but you might also want to set the style
-or the underlying data, you can use the more verbose syntax below, explicitly
+or the underlying data.
+In this case, you can use the more verbose syntax below, explicitly
-pass the preset to the 'config' property of the animate method's parameter.
+passing the preset to the 'config' property of the animate method's parameter.

 ```javascript { "title": "Setting style for a preset" }
 chart.animate({